 HE and the owners are not responsible for guest possessions left in the property.
 HE will return lost property to guests subject to reimbursement of the postage costs, as follows: £5 minimum charge / £10 for items requiring parcel postage.

-Charged at £20 for one, £30 for two.
+Charged at £20 per dog for a weekend and £35 for a week per dog.
 Three dogs or more by prior discussion with HE

 Smoking / vaping is not permitted inside the property.
 Please dispose of cigarette ends safely.

 For security reasons HE must provide prior consent to guests wanting to invite visitors to the property during their stay.